Copper-Gio/Open-Source-Android-TV/README.md

 ## Operating System

-The Operating System that we are going to use is called Lineage OS (the Android TV version)
+The Operating System that we are going to use is called LineageOS (the Android TV version)
 > LineageOS is an open source, Android-based operating system for smartphones, tablets, and set-top boxes.
 >
 > *Source:[Wikipedia](https://en.wikipedia.org/wiki/LineageOS)*